 Reality myths, a bit counterintuitive, are covered in Reality Myths and The Ephemeral Journey.

 From reality myths come a special category of force known as a bind.
 They are at play for individuals.
-However the reason they effect individuals as forces at all is that they mirror those around us, including collectively.
+However the reason they effect individuals as a sort of force is that they mirror those around us, from individuals to collectives.

-The use of the word “force” in relation to the reality myths Feel It All, Have It All, Be It All, Comprehend It All, Me First, and I Am Right will seem “like a stretch” to many.
-I submit that forces in relation to reality as a whole are like the field of cognitive science where there are, in effect, forces attributed to the mind.
-The later, while ambivalent as far as causation, are still quite useful to pursue.
+Using the word “force” in relation to the OKIC Reality Myths (Feel It All, Have It All, Be It All, Comprehend It All, Me First, and I Am Right) could seem like a stretch.
+I submit that forces in relation to reality itself are distinct from physical forces and also not the same as the material qualities attributed to the mind in cognitive sciences.
+The later, while ambivalent as far as causation, have proven quite useful, forming the basis of mental health as a discipline.

 Pandora’s Box & Mental Health

-Forces and the mind are tricky but important topics to bridge — culturally, indeed, though even more so logically.
+Forces and the mind are tricky though important topics to bridge — culturally yes, though before that, logically.
 Be patient as you weigh the following new information against your current assumptions and understanding.
 First,

 To bridge, consider the ancient parable of Pandora’s Box.

 It’s a mistake, though an instructional one, to relate only superficially to Pandora’s struggle.
 Such a reading is about human pitted against will — not just one’s own but indirectly others’ too.
-The perceptible object of vexation has been constructed by four clever rivals, each trying to usurp the other.
-The reader/hearer of the story apprehends the object’s folly, making them a decidedly un-objective observer in relation to the box.
-The un-objective observer to some degree anticipates (has a vague sense of) Pandora being in dire straits — a possible outcome that her choice puts all of humanity in dire straits seems lost whereas her burning curiosity becomes foremost.
+The perceptible object of vexation (Pandora’s box) has been constructed by four clever rivals, each trying to usurp the other.
+The reader/hearer of the story apprehends the box’s folly, making them a decidedly un-objective observer in relation to the object.
+The un-objective observer to some degree anticipates (has a vague sense of) Pandora being in dire straits — including the possible outcome that her choice puts all of humanity in dire straits.
+Direness is ignored (but the peril?!?) so her burning curiosity can be made foremost.

 To the degree the un-objective observer in us desires a Hero Journey, we experience dread to the degree that we feel unable to helpfully usurp her will and save the day!
 In this way, Pandora represents how needfulness clouds The Ephemeral Journey.
 [Follow link and make sure that’s clear before proceeding.]